Jane Wolfe: Thelema

-Upon her return to Los Angeles Wolfe helped to found Agape Lodge in California.
-On June 6, 1940, Wolfe took Phyllis Seckler as her student, making her a Probationer of the A∴A∴, which later started up the Soror Estai A∴A∴ lineage.
+Upon her return to Los Angeles, Wolfe helped to found the Agape Lodge of the Ordo Templi Orientis.
+On June 6, 1940, Wolfe took Phyllis Seckler as her student.

-Later years
+Later life

-After not appearing on screen for 17 years, in 1937 Jane Wolfe had a small role in a B-movie titled Under Strange Flags.
-Starting in May 1937 Wolfe taught Dramatics and Speech Development on the evening theatrical course in Pasadena.
-From 1938 Wolfe served as a chairman of the Cultural Arts Program of Los Feliz Women's Club, chairman of the Drama Section of the same club, and a chairman of the Observers' Club.
+After not appearing on screen for seventeen years, in 1937 Wolfe had a small role in a B-movie titled Under Strange Flags.
+Starting in May 1937 Wolfe taught at an evening theatrical course in Pasadena, California.
+From 1938, Wolfe served as a chairman of the Cultural Arts Program and Drama Section of the Los Feliz Women's Club and a chairman of the Observers' Club.